udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

 #### Exit criteria

--   A virtual network named TreyResearchVNET with the correct settings noted above.
+-   A virtual network named TreyResearchVNET with the correct settings noted above

 ### Task 2: Configure secure VPN for connectivity